-Dynamics; fluid mechanics; heat and mass transfer; manufacturing and design (mechanical engineering only); nanoelectromechanical/microelectromechanical systems (NEMS/ MEMS); structural and solid mechanics; systems and control.
+Design, robotics, and manufacturing (mechanical engineering only); fluid mechanics; nanoelectromechanical/microelectromechanical systems (NEMS/MEMS); structural and solid mechanics; systems and control; thermal science and engineering.

 Ph.D. students may propose ad hoc major fields, which must differ substantially from established major fields and satisfy one of the following two conditions: (1) the field is interdisciplinary in nature or (2) the field represents an important research area for which there is no established major field in the department (condition 2 most often applies to recently evolving research areas or to areas for which there are too few faculty members to maintain an established major field).